NTTCom-MS/eyp-systemd/README.md

 This module manages:
 * Creation of services, services dropins, sockets and timers definitions (An optional sys-v wrapper is also available)
-* **logind.conf** under puppet management by default, must be explicitly disabled if needed
 * Other supported configuration files can be managed by puppet by including the appropriate class

 For systemd related questions please refer to [systemd man pages](https://www.freedesktop.org/software/systemd/man/index.html)